 Does The Hyatt Credit Card Receive Elite Status?

 The World of Hyatt Credit Card receives complimentary Discoverist status for as long as you remain a cardholder.
 There is no lounge access or breakfast offered for Discoverist members, which puts the benefit of this card on par with the IHG® Rewards Club Premier Credit Card.

 You earn 2 elite qualifying nights for every $5,000 spent on the card, opening up the possibility of earning Explorist or Globalist status via spend, valid for the following year.
 Members with Explorist status receive Club Lounge access four times a year, an extra 20% points bonus, and guaranteed room availability up to 72 hours prior to a paid stay.

-The The World Of Hyatt Credit Card offers great value including a signup bonus of 50,000 points after you meet the minimum spend, a free night in a category 1-4 Hyatt each anniversary year you have the card, and a second free night certificate after you spend $15,000 on the card each year.
+The World of Hyatt Credit Card offers great value, including a free night in a category 1-4 Hyatt each anniversary-year you have the card, and a second free night certificate after you spend $15,000 on the card each year.
 You can catch all the benefits of the card in our latest review.

 Earning World of Hyatt Elite Status Through Meetings

 With stays no longer qualifying for elite status, members have had to get creative with elite status strategies, and meetings are playing an increasing role.
 While not applicable to everybody, for anyone involved in training, conferences, general gatherings, or events, Hyatt’s meetings are now one of the fastest and easiest methods of earning elite status.

 Besides earning 1 point for every dollar spent on meetings hosted at Hyatt, each meeting counts towards your next elite tier.

 - Discoverist after 3 meetings